raspberrypi/style-guide/style-guide.md

 *   trackpad
 *   trade show
 *   traveller, travelled, travelling
-*   trinket - the trinket.io website
+*   Trinket - the service provided on the trinket.io website, as well as the organisation.
+Note that capitalisation is used inconsistently in their website copy, so this usage is a judgement call by us.
+See below.
-*   trinket/trinkets - projects on trinket.io
+*   trinket/trinkets - projects on trinket.io.
+See above.
 *   Trojan horse
 *   troubleshoot
 *   TV (no need to spell out what the acronym means!)